pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The only competitor for the title of champion constructive mistranslation of all time also concerns virgins.
 Ibn Warraq has hilariously argued that in the famous promise of seventy-two virgins to every Muslim martyr, 'virgins' is a mistranslation of 'white raisins of crystal clarity'.
 Now, if only that had been more widely known, how many innocent victims of suicide missions might have been saved?"
 --Richard Dawkins

+"No one gives it to ya; you have to take it."
+--Frank Costello, *The Departed*

 "[S]tudents from elite schools expect success, and expect it now.
 They have, by definition, never experienced anything else, and their sense of self has been built around their ability to succeed.
 The idea of not being successful terrifies them, disorients them, defeats them.
 They’ve been driven their whole lives by a fear of failure—often, in the first instance, by their parents’ fear of failure.
 The first time I blew a test, I walked out of the room feeling like I no longer knew who I was.
 The second time, it was easier; I had started to learn that failure isn’t the end of the world.
 &emsp;&emsp;&emsp;But if you’re afraid to fail, you’re afraid to take risks, which begins to explain the final and most damning disadvantage of an elite education: that it is profoundly anti-intellectual.
 This will seem counterintuitive.
 Aren’t kids at elite schools the smartest ones around, at least in the narrow academic sense?
 Don’t they work harder than anyone else—indeed, harder than any previous generation?
 They are.
 They do.
 But being an intellectual is not the same as being smart.
 Being an intellectual means more than doing your homework.